kshravi86/quora-backup/README.md

       -t, --type [answers|questions|upvotes|question_follows]
                                       Specify only one type of activity to be backed up.
-      -f, --format [json|csv]
+      -f, --format [json|csv]         Specify a format for the backup.
+Defaults to JSON.
       --help                          Show this message and exit.
+Show this message and exit.

 ### Backup Formats
 To specify a format for your backup: